11

 – McKay

-Nov 2, 2010 at 17:42
+Commented Nov 2, 2010 at 17:42

 • 1

 I picked it up recently after about 10 years.
 After the first game I already had some ideas for improvement (dealing out the council members pre-game and having separate stacks for Stage I+II and Stage III+IV).
 There's something to it that just makes me excited.
 I know there's got to be a great game in there somewhere, but I always end up annoyed by the rules.
 If there as enough interest, I'd make this a wiki to hear suggestions, but it seems the game never got a big following.
-Nov 5, 2010 at 10:00
+Commented Nov 5, 2010 at 10:00

 • 1